bptlab/scylla/README.md

 Note that a valid Java installation is needed to run Scylla, we recommend at least Java 11.

+## Usage

+...

+### Loading Plugins
+To load additional plugins, put their respective jarfiles into the `plugins` folder of your Scylla folder.
+You can check whether a plugin has been loaded by starting the Scylla GUI and asserting that it appears in the plugins list.

 ## Extensions on Scylla

 Import the *scylla* Maven project in your Java IDE (e.g. Eclipse).